Zen204/Renewable_Energy_Usage/README.md

-# COSI 116A - Final Project
+# Renewable Energy in Comparison with Electricity Access and GDP per Capita, COSI 116A F23

 Welcome to the repository for our final project for COSI 116A: Introduction to Information Visualization at Brandeis University (Fall 2024).
 This project showcases our team's efforts in designing and implementing an interactive and insightful data visualization tool.